+When I opened my mailbox a month ago, I wasn’t expecting to be caught up in a torrid love affair, but a lovesick American Express Customer Outreach Representative from suburban Texas had different plans.
 I don’t know my credit score off the top of my head, but I pay my credit card on time every month and in full.
 I have bills in my name.
 I haven’t defaulted on any loans.
 I figure my score is modest, nothing to get excited about.
 So I was quite surprised when I received a generous offer from American Express to apply for their Green Card.

 With my current credit card, I was the one to solicit Chase, throwing the old double wink at a recalcitrant customer representative, who I assume begrudgingly gave me a line of credit just to leave the bank.
 But American Express was making a play for my wallet, and they were playing hard.
 I felt like the prettiest girl at the bar, with men scrambling to line up and offer me a fixed-rate APR.
 I carefully read the offer, I considered it.
 But I ultimately decided that annual fees were just not my thing.
 With great trepidation, I sent the offer spiraling toward the bin.